IGCCP/MG-Trends-Analysis/README.md

 Mathematical geosciences (MG)

-[publications.png] Annual growth of documents in the mathematical geosciences related literature (1975–2023).
+[**publications.png**] Annual growth of documents in the mathematical geosciences-related literature (1975–2022).

-[StyleCloud__2014.png] Keyword word clouds before 2014

-[StyleCloud2014__.png] Keyword word clouds after 2013
+[**/cloud**] Word cloud
+- Number naming: word cloud in years, e.g. ##2022.png## A word cloud map for 2022
+- per5Y + Year range: Word cloud map for that year interval e.g. ##per5Y1999_2003.png## Word cloud map for the five-year period from 1999 to 2003

+[**dynamic_network.gif**] Year-to-year Co-occurrence network between keywords for Computers & Geosciences

+[**representative words.png**] Top 10 keywords in different clusters from Computers & Geosciences.
+The size of the circle indicates the frequency of the keyword, and different colors indicate different clustering categories